Sucralose is over 600 times sweeter than sugar (1). And it has zero calories. But does this mean you should eat it?

 2. May Be Beneficial For Diabetics

 Sucralose doesn’t have effects on blood sugar levels.
 Most of it passes through your body without getting absorbed by your system.
 In fact, less than 20% of it enters your blood.
-The remaining is eliminated through excretion.
+The remaining is excreted.

 3. May Aid Weight Loss

 Consider this with caution, though.
 Of course, taking sucralose in the place of actual sugar means you are taking fewer calories.
 But some studies suggest low-calorie sweeteners promote fat formation and even impact metabolism negatively.
-Hence, please talk to your doctor in this regard.
+So, please talk to your doctor about how much artifical sugar you should be ingesting.

-And from a psychological standpoint, you are more likely to eat high-calorie foods.
-You may think it is okay to do so as you had a low-calorie sugar substitute.
+And from a psychological standpoint, you may think it is more acceptable to consume high-calorie foods because you made a “healthier choice” previously by choosing the low-calorie sugar substitute.

 These could be the advantages sucralose has.
 But there is more validation and research required.